NumEconCopenhagen/projects-2024-Bertil-Nikoline-Victor/dataproject/README.md

     * Command to install package: ```pip install git+https://github.com/alemartinello/dstapi```
 * We access the FRED API using the pandas-datareader package:
     * Command to install package: ```pip install pandas-datareader```
+* If the project is not able to run, you might have to install **jinja2** package, which can be done using the following command ```pip install jinja2```.
+We're unsure if this is completely necessary however we wanted to mention it here if you encounter any issues with it.

 ## We use the following datasources / API's in the project: